 - Crisis Respite (Resource Centers), IRA / FSR facilities certified by OPWDD as Resource Centers serving CSIDD-enrolled individuals; provides crisis stabilization, assessment, treatment, and intervention identification to avoid hospitalization.
 Coordinated through NYSTART regional teams.
 See OPWDD ADM 2021-07.

 OPWDD Self-Direction respite, the major exception to the "no cash to family" rule.
-Participants in OPWDD's Self-Direction model can budget respite within their personalized budget.
-Family Reimbursed Respite is paid 100% State funds and capped at $3,000 per year, the family pays upfront for respite-related goods or services and is reimbursed via the Fiscal Intermediary.
+OPWDD's Self-Direction model uses budget authority, meaning the participant (or their representative) controls an individualized service budget and decides how to spend it on approved supports.
+Within that budget, participants can fund Family Reimbursed Respite: the family pays upfront for respite-related goods or services and is reimbursed through the Fiscal Intermediary, subject to an annual cap set in the participant's Self-Direction budget.
 This is the only Medicaid pathway in New York where a family member can effectively be reimbursed for respite-related expenditures, though the reimbursement is for goods and services, not direct compensation for the family caregiver's care labor.
+Confirm the current cap with your Care Coordination Organization before relying on a specific dollar figure.Office of the Law Revision Counsel, U.S. House of Representatives. (n.d.).
+42 U.S.C.
+1396n(j) — Self-directed personal assistance services. uscode.house.gov.
+Retrieved Aug 3, 2026, from https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1396n&num=0&edition=prelim

 3.4 Children's 1915(c) Waiver Respite